What to Use Now Google Cloud Print Is Gone

 How do we know PaperCut is the right solution to use?
 Because we use it ourselves!
 It’s a tried and tested solution that we’ve been offering clients for years.

-If you are an Impact Networking client and are affected by the closure of Google Cloud Print, please contact your account manager and the Impact Managed Print team will help you get back to where you need to be.
+If you are an Impact Networking client and are affected by the shutdown of Google Cloud Print, please contact your account manager and the Impact Managed Print Services team will help you get back to where you need to be.

 Subscribe to our blog to receive more insights into business technology and stay up to date with marketing, cybersecurity, and other tech news and trends (don’t worry, we won’t pester you).